 The following article was first published in the November 1983 edition of "Horseplay" magazine. –Ed.

 The early morning light shows a solitary figure on his way to the kennels, a terrier at his heels and a can of Pepsi in his hand.
 Christopher P. Howells, huntsman for the Blue Ridge Hunt in Boyce, Virginia, is about to start another busy day.
-Hounds greet him with an enthusiastic din, but turn quiet as he speaks to them in his soft English accent and sees to the feeding.To read more, log in above or click here to subscribe.
+Hounds greet him with an enthusiastic din, but turn quiet as he speaks to them in his soft English accent and sees to the feeding.To read more, a subscription is required.
+Log in or click here to subscribe.